 Skip to main content

-Blogs / Types of Editing
+Blogs / Editing Tips / The 5 Types of Editing

-Types of Editing
+The 5 Types of Editing

-There are many types of editing, and navigating which is which, and which one you need when, can be confusing, especially for new authors.
+There are many types of editing, and navigating which is which and which one you need when can be confusing, especially for new authors.

 One reason for the confusion is the seeming lack of an industry standard for the terms used and services performed at each level.
 While basic definitions are similar, the terms different organizations or editors use and the services they include for each type of editing may be slightly different.
 I will try to explain what these differences are as I define some of the main types of editing below.